TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The total is therefore 175 bytes long with the `locContactMsg`, or 110 bytes long without.

-The size of this binary message, after Base64url encoding, increases to 235 characters that can be added to the example `https://tac.gouv.fr/` 19-character-long prefix, for a **total of 254 characters**.
+The size of this binary message, after Base64url encoding, increases to 235 characters that are added to the `https://tac.gouv.fr?v=0#` 24-character-long prefix (in case of France), for a **total of 259 characters** for the URL.
-Or, without `locContactMsg`, respectively to 148 charaters, and a total of **167 characters** for the URL.
+Or, without `locContactMsg`, the URL size amounts to **a total of 172 characters**.

 ### 3.5- Scan of the QR code when a client enters a location